 (c) Unless the context otherwise requires, words in the singular shall include the plural and in the plural shall include the singular and a reference to one gender shall include a reference to the other genders.

 (d) A reference to a statute or statutory provision is a reference to it as amended, extended or re-enacted from time to time and shall include all subordinate legislation made under it from time to time.

 (e) Any phrase introduced by the terms including, include, in particular, for example or any similar expression, shall be construed as illustrative and shall not limit the sense of the words preceding those terms.

 (f) A reference to writing or written includes email but not faxes.

 2.1.
 The Order constitutes an offer by the Customer to purchase Services in accordance with these Conditions.

 2.2.
 An Order shall only be deemed to be legally binding on CiiVSOFT and the Customer once CiiVSOFT accepts the Order by either:

-2.2.1. providing the Customer with the Order Confirmation; or
+2.2.1. providing the Customer with the Order Form (Subscription Start Date); or

 2.2.2. by starting to provide the Services, whichever happens first (Effective Date).